About UJ Convocation

 The Institutional Statute of UJ determines that the membership of the Convocation consists of:

-- Alumni (diplomates and graduates of accredited subsidised qualifications) of the University of Johannesburg, the former Rand Afrikaans University and the former Technikon Witwatersrand;
+- Alumni (diplomates and graduates of formal subsidised qualifications from the University of Johannesburg, the former Rand Afrikaans University and the former Technikon Witwatersrand)

-- The Vice Chancellor and Principal, Deputy Vice-Chancellors and Registrar of the University;
+- The Vice-Chancellor and Principal, Deputy Vice-Chancellors, the Registrar and other members of the Management Executive Committee of the University;

 - Retired permanent academic employees of the University.